Skip to navigation Skip to content

 • Save the reduced file size document to in the shared folder CompRec > Redaction Working folder

-• if a file with the same name is already used, the message: This file already exists.
+• If a file with the same name is already used, the message This file already exists.
 Replace existing file? appears.
-Rename the file to a unique name
+Rename the file with a unique name

-• use Adobe DC to split the document into files that are smaller than 5 MB.
+• Use Adobe to split the document into files that are smaller than 5 MB.
 Make sure the entire file is captured and no pages are missed

 Does the adjusted email and/or attachments meet Kofax requirements?